SEServerExtender/SEServerExtender/README.md

 Versions follow Space Engineers, indicating which version of SE each version of SEServerExtender or the Modding API supports.
 For example, v1.72.08.146 supports SE version 1.72.08.

+For more information, including an installation guide, command reference, and examples, see the SEServerExtender wiki at http://wiki.seserverextender.com